Formatting Image - Ignore Formatting Image - Ignore

 Japanese Greetings

 Just like in the English language, there are various ways to greet a person in Japanese.
-The main greetings of good morning, good afternoon, and good evening are chosen based on the time of day.
-Below is a brief rundown to get you started.
+This can include ways for saying hello and goodbye in Japanese, plus more time-sensitive greetings like good morning, good afternoon, or good evening.

 Good morning in Japanese: The Japanese word for 'good morning' is 'ohayou'.
 The ending 'gozaimasu' can be added for politeness, extending the phrase to 'ohayou gozaimasu'.
 Ohayou is generally used until around 10am.
 Pronounced: Oh-high-yoh go-zeye-ee-moss.